Diabetes type 2 in children and teens

 Your child may take medicine to lower blood sugar.
 Some children need daily insulin.
 Some may also need medicine for high blood pressure or high cholesterol.

-Teens: How can you care for yourself when you have type 2 diabetes?
+How can you care for your child who has type 2 diabetes?

 Type 2 diabetes in children: When to call